razshare/sveltekit-sse/README.md

 }
 ```

-and consume them on your client with:
+Consume them on your client with

 ```svelte
 <script>